How to Air Down a Tire With an Inflator Safely

 Reinflate and Verify Tire Condition After Airing Down

-Check And Set PSI
+Check and Set PSI

 Inspect Tire Condition